-Regional appellation in the French wine-growing region Alsace For Crémant, a bottle-fermented sparkling wine using the champagne method.
+Regional appellation in the French wine region Alsace For Crémant, a bottle-fermented sparkling wine using the champagne method.
 This was already produced in the 19th century.
-The classification took place in 1976.
+The classification was made in 1976.
 The grapes must be from the area of the appellation Alsace come.
-Allowed are the white wine varieties Pinot Blanc.
+The white wine varieties are permitted Pinot Blanc.
 Pinot gris.
 Riesling.
-Auxerrois and Chardonnay (in Alsace only for sparkling wine approved) and as the only red wine variety Pinot Noir (as white-legged Blanc de noirs).
-The rarer Crémant d'Alsace Rosé is made from Pinot Noir.
-The wines must be at least nine months on the yeast store, the alcohol content must be at least 8.5% vol but is on average 12% vol. The term Sigillé (seal) on the label means that the Crémant was awarded by the Confrérie Saint-Étienne.
+Auxerrois and Chardonnay (only approved for sparkling wine in Alsace) and as the only red wine variety Pinot Noir (as white-pressed Blanc de noirs).
+The rarer Crémant d'Alsace Rosé is made from the Pinot Noir.
+The wines have to be stored on the lees for at least nine months alcohol content must be at least 8.5% vol, but is on average 12% vol. The term Sigillé (seal) on the label means that the crémant was awarded by the Confrérie Saint-Étienne.
 Well-known producers are Becker, Bestheim, Heimberger, Rieflé, Willm and Wolfberger.